x

 The proposed 1,400-acre Mirasol Springs development could pump 96,000 gallons of water per day from the Pedernales River, which environmentalists say is already low.

-DRIPPING SPRINGS, Texas — The proposed 1,400-acre Mirasol Springs development in Dripping Springs could strain the water supply in the Pedernales River, so neighbors and environmental activists are trying to put a pause on the project.
+DRIPPING SPRINGS, Texas — The proposed 1,400-acre Mirasol Springs development in Dripping Springs could strain the water supply in the Pedernales River, so neighbors and environmental activists are trying to put the project on pause.

-Mirasol Springs, proposed by Dallas billionaire Steve Winn, will create 30 resort residences, 40 home sites, two restaurants, a farm and UT’s biological field station.
+Mirasol Springs, proposed by Dallas billionaire Steve Winn, will create 30 resort residences, 40 home sites, two restaurants, a farm and the University of Texas' biological field station.
 It would be built right across from Hamilton Pool and next to several creeks like Roy Creek Canyon.

-But environmental activists and neighbors in the area say the development would come at the expense of precious water resources from the river, local wells and these creeks.
+But environmental activists and neighbors in the area say the development would come at the expense of precious water resources from the river, local wells and the creeks.

 “This project is proposing to pump an enormous amount of water out of the river, which is already hardly flowing,” Bunch said.
 “There's simply not enough water to support this proposed development.”

-They say developers would be pumping 96,000 gallons of water per day from the Pedernales River.
+Environmental advocates say developers would be pumping 96,000 gallons of water per day from the Pedernales River.
 They could also pump groundwater from the local wells if needed.
-Activists are especially concerned that developers would not follow the pumping requirements during drought seasons, like the one it's already in.
+The activists are especially concerned that developers would not follow the pumping requirements during drought seasons, like the one it's already in.

 “They've told the public that they want to be a green and sustainable project that would put more water back into the ground and into the river than they withdraw, but that is not true,” Bunch said.